SerendipityJones/aresmush/plugins/keysmagic/help/en/spells.md

 `spells` - Shows you your own spell list.
 `spells <name>` - Shows you <name>'s spell list.

+`spellcount` - Shows you how many spells you know, and how many slots are open.

 `spells/all` - Shows you a list of all the spells, divided by aspect.

 `spell <spell>` - Shows you information about that spell.